-Best Tactical Vests (2017):
+The Best Tactical Vest

 The UTG 547 Law Enforcement Tactical Vest is another serious vest that will attract plenty of professional attention while also catching the eye of some of the more dedicated airsoft gamers.
 This is a one size fits all tactical vest that’s loaded with practical pouches, pockets and compartments of every shape and size.
 There’s a universal cross-draw holster for your sidearm, 4 rifle mag pouches, half a dozen loops for shotgun shells, a pouch for a good sized survival knife, D loops for whatever you feel like hanging from a carabiner and a durable, breathable nylon mesh foundation underpinning the whole thing.
 Inside there are zippered pockets for important documents, maps and arrest warrants and the right shoulder is padded to absorb recoil from your rifle.
 Whatever you want in a serious tactical vest you’re going to find it here.

 Signature mesh ventilation system